 - Product Type: You can search for tickets related to standard product type or tickets related to recurring products (subscriptions).
 If you want to search through both types, there is an option to do so on the drop-down menu.

 - Language: You have the option to search for as specific ticket (or ticket subset) by a specific language.

 - Date Range: If you want to see tickets from a specific date range, you can select a beginning date and an end date to search by.

-Step 5: Locate the specific ticket you are looking for.
+Step 5: Locate the ticket you are searching for in your search results.